rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 1.12 =
+* Fix bug with some images not displaying corrrectly over SSL.
+* Push to 1.12

 = 1.11 =
 * Fix bug that some titles weren't displaying correctly